 October is Financial Planning Month, and what better way to plan than to take a look at your taxes!
-Oh my, you thought you didn’t have to do that until January, right?
+You thought you didn’t have to do that until January, right?
 Not true, because now is the time to do everything you can to reduce your taxes.

-- Give away things you don’t need.
+Give away things you don’t need.
 If you missed cleaning out your closets or donating throughout the year, now is a great time to shuffle and sort your clothes and give things you don’t want or need to a charity.
-You’ll get a tax deduction, more space in your closet, and others can even use the items you’ve been neglecting.
+You may be able to get a tax deduction if you can itemize your deductions, more space in your closet, and others can even use the items you’ve been neglecting.
 TurboTax ItsDeductible can help you track and value your charitable donations year-round.

-- Accelerate tax deductions.
+Accelerate tax deductions.
 Received an unexpected bonus this year which moved you into a higher tax bracket?
-You may want to move some of your tax-deductible expenses from next year to this year to lower your taxable income and tax bracket.
-You can prepay your property taxes, pay your January mortgage payment in December, make donations this year instead of next, and pre-pay unreimbursed employee business expenses if you can to minimize your 2017 taxes.
+You may want to move some of your tax-deductible expenses from next year to this year to lower your taxable income and tax bracket if you itemize your tax deductions.
+You can pay the second half of your 2018 property taxes as long as they were assessed for 2018, pay your January mortgage payment in December, make donations this year instead of next, and make and pay for those doctor’s visits.